Are you dangling a carrot to just meet a sales objective or are you addressing a pain point in your distribution and sales channel?

 Such a basic model implies that we could disregard everything of concern to the person that supposedly is chasing the carrot.

-In my eyes, this is patronising and disrespectful to any business relationship we have with the people that drive your business.
+This is patronising and disrespectful to any business relationship we have with the people that drive your business.
 Let’s understand and be realistic about the vested interests of our customers or reasons of disengagement, analyse the sore points in our partnerships or the actual market status quo and how your sales channel operates.

 There are many business aspects to address that form an engagement strategy before selecting a reward.
 A reward is the result, not the objective of an incentive.
 In other words, people don’t chase a reward, people engage with their business activities and their responsibilities.